 Wastewater generated at the Pantex Plant is routed through a sewer system to a wastewater treatment facility.
-On October 6, 2003, the TCEQ issued Pantex a Texas Land Application Permit (TLAP) that authorizes beneficial reuse of the wastewater for the purpose of agricultural irrigation via a subsurface water distribution system.
+On October 6, 2003, the TCEQ issued Pantex a Texas Land Application Permit (TLAP) that authorizes beneficial reuse of the wastewater for the purpose of agricultural irrigation via a subsurface fluid distribution system.
 Construction of the subsurface distribution system was completed prior to the end of 2004.
-The treated effluent from the wastewater treatment facility and from the perched aquifer pump and treat systems are currently discharged to this subsurface irrigation system.
+During 2017, major filter leaks developed in the system and use of the system was temporarily discontinued.
+Repairs are anticipated to be completed by the late 2018 so that the treated effluent from the wastewater treatment facility and from the perched aquifer pump and treat systems will once again be discharged to this subsurface irrigation system.
 Pantex is also authorized to discharge wastewater to an on-site playa lake pursuant to a Texas Water Quality Permit (TWQP) issued by the TCEQ.

-The drinking water system common to many zones consists of production wells, water treatment/pumping facilities, storage tanks, and associated distribution lines.
+The drinking water system, common to many zones, consists of production wells, water treatment/pumping facilities, storage tanks, and associated distribution lines.
 This system also supplies water to the high-pressure fire protection system.